observIQ/bindplane-agent/receiver/m365receiver/documentation.md

 ### m365.outlook.quota_status.count

-The number of mailboxes in the various quota statuses over the period of time in the org.
+The number of mailboxes in the various quota statuses over the period of time in the org in the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |